 3.3 Carlos and Jamal: Alignment, Movement, and Bounce

 Carlos focuses on spinal alignment.
 Jamal cares more about bounce and freedom of movement.
-Their experiences give us a different angle on motion isolation.
+Together, they show us how motion isolation interacts with responsiveness.

 Carlos likes medium-firm beds that keep his mid-back level.
-When he changes positions slowly, he tracks how stable the mattress feels under that kind of gradual shift.
-He notes whether the bed feels settled or wavy as he rolls from back to side.
+When he changes positions slowly, he pays attention to whether the bed feels settled or slightly wavy under him.

 Jamal cares a lot about “drive out of the surface.”
-He wants a mattress that lets him push off easily.
-For him, motion isolation cannot destroy all bounce, or the bed feels dead.
-He tests:
+He wants a mattress that lets him push off easily, so for him, motion isolation cannot come at the cost of a dead, stuck feel.

 - Short, athletic-style hops on his side.